 This chart shows the fund's performance as the percentage loss or gain per year over the last 10 years.

 It can help you to assess how the fund has been managed in the past.

-11/2021: Fund management without reference to a benchmark and inclusion of sustainability as a core area of investment (change of factors for determination of the fund's performance)
+5/2022: Inclusion of sustainability as a core area of investment (change of factors for determination of the fund's performance)